 Is the Lisboa Card Worth It?

-A Lisboa Card is perfect for first-time travellers to Lisbon who want to visit the city thoroughly, or anyone who wishes to experience as much of Lisbon as possible within a time limit.
+A Lisboa Card is perfect for first-time visitor to Lisbon or anyone who wishes to experience as much of Lisbon as possible within a time limit.

-You can pick up a Lisboa card at a few different locations, including the airport (Arrival’s Hall), Palácio Foz (Praça dos Restauradores), Lisboa Welcome Center (Praça do Comércio), and Stª Apolónia International Railway Station.
+You can buy a Lisboa card online or in-person at a few different locations, including the airport (Arrival’s Hall), Palácio Foz (Praça dos Restauradores), Lisboa Welcome Center (Praça do Comércio), and Stª Apolónia International Railway Station.

 When you buy a Lisboa card, it is not activated and is valid for up to one year until you use the card.